FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1d.md

 For this reason we will revisit the topic.

-Let's assume that we're developing this simple application:
+Let's assume that we're developing this simple application with the following component <i>App</i>:
 ```js
 const App = () => {
   const [value, setValue] = useState(10)